-Throughout the building, the modernization will address Americans with Disabilities Act ("ADA") requirements.
+Throughout the building, the modernization will address Americans with Disabilities Act (ADA) requirements.
 Learning, instruction, and support technology will be brought up to cutting edge standards and capacity.
-Classrooms with appropriate square footage will be created from the original open concept floor plan to create an adequate 21st century learning environment that meets DGS' need and the DCPS educational specification standards.
-The new modernized design shall allow for physical education and dining services along with discovery commons spaces, small group rooms, and resource rooms to support the academic program will be integrated into the design to accommodate special projects, collaborative work, and individual pull-out instruction.
-A black box theater space will support Bard's growing performing arts program.
+Classroom square footage will be expanded/right-sized to create an adequate 21st century learning environment and meet the DCPS educational specification standards.
+The current multi-purpose rooms is also undersized and the new modernized design shall allow for physical education and dinning services to take place simultaneously during the school day.
+Finally, discovery commons spaces, small group rooms, and resource rooms will be integrated into design to accommodate special projects, collaborative work, and individual pull-out instruction.